Executive Council

 The executive council is comprised of 7 members.
 At least one member must represent Canada.
 North American Chapter members can be elected every-other-year to the Executive Council via electronic elections.

 Alexandra White, PhD, leads the Environment and Cancer Epidemiology group at the National Institute of Environmental Health Sciences (NIEHS).
 The overarching research goal for the group is to identify novel and modifiable environmental exposures that are related to women’s cancer risk and to explore underlying biologic mechanisms.
-Given the high incidence of breast cancer and the widespread prevalence of environmental exposures, her research has the potential to have a substantial public health impact.
 With the long-term goal of reducing the incidence of cancer in women, she aims to identify environmental carcinogens for which exposure can be mitigated either with policy changes or individual-level interventions.
-Dr. White’s work leverages the resources of the Sister Study prospective cohort, which aims to identify environmental risk factors for cancer.
-Recent findings have supported a role for exposure to indoor and outdoor air pollutants, and use of chemical hair products and other environmental exposures in relation to breast cancer risk.
-A key aspect of this research has been characterizing how suspected environmental risk factors for breast cancer are related to both biological and clinical markers relevant for cancer etiology, including epigenetics and breast tissue characteristics.
-Using data from the NCI-funded Breast Cancer Surveillance Consortium and the Komen Tissue Bank, findings have suggested that exposure to air pollution may be related to changes in the breast tissue that increase a woman’s susceptibility to developing breast cancer.
+Dr. White is a Co-Investigator on the prospective Sister Study cohort, which is focused on environment and genetic risk factors for cancer in women.

 Stephanie Eick, PhD, is an Assistant Professor of Environmental Health and Epidemiology (joint) at the Rollins School of Public Health, Emory University.
 Her research focuses on the health effects of environmental chemical and non-chemical (i.e., psychosocial) stressors during pregnancy.
 She has a particular interest in chemical mixtures, as well as understanding how non-chemical stressors can amplify the harmful effects of chemicals.
 She is also interested biomarkers of stress response, such as oxidative stress and inflammation, and better understanding the biological mechanisms leading to adverse pregnancy and child health outcomes.
 Her research has been funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) and the National Institute of Environmental Health Sciences (NIEHS).
 Dr. Eick is also a member of the Scientific Advisory Committee on Chemicals, which provides independent scientific advice, information and recommendation to the United States Environmental Protection Agency (US EPA).
 Prior to joining Emory, Dr. Eick was a postdoctoral scholar at the University of California, San Francisco with the Program on Reproductive Health and the Environment.
 She is involved with multiple ongoing, prospective birth cohorts.